chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/hosts.md

 # Generic Host
 > Documentation: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-7.0

-ASP.NET Core now uses a Generic Host.
-The Web Host is provided only for backward compatibility.
-ASP.NET Core creates a `WebApplicationBuilder` and a `WebApplication` which eliminates the need for a `Startup` class.

 The host encapsulates DI, logging, configuration, and `IHostedService` implementations.

+ASP.NET Core creates a `WebApplicationBuilder` and a `WebApplication` (a form of the Generic Host) which eliminates the need for a `Startup` class.

 See also:  [Generic Host]({{< ref "../../_net/generic-host" >}})